MicrosoftDocs/microsoft-365-community/Community/highlighted-content-web-part.md

 - [Manage the search schema in SharePoint](https://docs.microsoft.com/sharepoint/manage-search-schema)

 > [!TIP]
 > Is your recently-configured _Managed Property_ ready for HCWP filtering/sorting yet?
 In SharePoint Online, sometimes it takes an hour once you've mapped the Crawled Property to the Managed Property.
 While you're waiting, test availability via regular SharePoint Search first.
-If you can search for results by a Managed Property in Search, you can filter content by that same Property in your HCWP.
+If you can search for results by a Managed Property in Search, you can filter content by that same property in your HCWP.

 ### 4. Using KQL to query, filter, and sort

 Once you've added a HCWP to a page, you'll have to tell the web part _where_ to look, and _what_ to display.
 At first, the web part's basic filter and sort options seem like they should cover most situations.
-But as you progress further into more complex projects (and your customers realize the capability displaying very specific content on a page) you, site owner, may find yourself needing build out HCWPs with Custom Queries with KQL (Keyword Query Language) .
+But as you progress further into more complex projects (and your users realize the capability displaying very specific content on a page) you, the site owner, may find yourself needing to build out HCWPs with Custom Queries with KQL (Keyword Query Language) .

 Good thing you set up all those _Managed Properties_ from _Site Columns_ already.
 KQL filtering and sorting is the payoff for that work.

-KQL runs a search over a specific area of content and return result in your HCWP.
+KQL runs a search over a specific area of content and returns results in your HCWP.

 A very basic KQL query in a HCWP might look like: